rorybyrne/codeline/README.md

 ## Current State

-*Codeline is functional, but is still in the very-early stages of development.*
+*Codeline is functional, and there are two working commands so far (see below).
+However, it is still in the very-early stages of development.*

-Please join the [discussions](https://github.com/synek/codeline/discussions), add issues, and get involved.
+Please join the [discussions](https://github.com/synek/codeline/discussions), add [issues](https://github.com/synek/codeline/issues), and get involved.

 ## Installation